Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Discussion Conclusion

 \descr{CDP.} CDP also provides a viable defense for backdoor and membership inference attacks. \edit {In fact, CDP proved to be more effective than LDP against the former to reduce the backdoor accuracy better while providing a greater utility.
 For instance, experiments in Section~\ref{settingone} showed that CDP ($\epsilon=3$) in EMNIST reduced the backdoor accuracy from 88\% to 6\%, which is better mitigation in comparison to LDP ($\epsilon=3$) that is 10\%.
-Besides, the utility only reduced from 90\% to 78\% (higher than 62\% for LDP ($\epsilon=3$).} However, remind that we cannot directly compare, in a purely analytical form, privacy guarantees provided by LDP and CDP as they capture different concepts.
-Nonetheless, our experiments showed that we can obtain reasonable accuracy on the main task with LDP and CDP, while further reducing the performance of membership inference with the former.
-For example, in Section~\ref{membershipinferenceattacksetup}, CDP ($\epsilon=5.8$) reduces local active attack accuracy from 68\% to 55\%.
-However, utility goes down from 84\% to 70\%, and LDP ($\epsilon=8.6$) reduces the accuracy of the same attack from 68\% to 54\% while the utility is reduced from 84\% to 65\% in Purchase100.
+Besides, utility only reduced from 90\% to 78\% (higher than 62\% for LDP ($\epsilon=3$).}